All About Head and Neck Cancers

 What is the "head and neck?"

-The head and neck encompasses parts of the body in the head and neck including the:
+The head and neck are made up of parts of the body in the head and neck, including the:

 - Oral cavity: Includes the lips, front part of the tongue, roof of the mouth (hard palate), floor of the mouth, parts of the gum line (alveolar ridge), and the inside lining of the cheeks (buccal mucosa).

 - Nasopharynx: Includes the nasopharynx (area of the pharynx behind the nose) and the lining of the nose.

 - Oropharynx: Includes the posterior pharynx wall (area of the pharynx behind the mouth), the soft part of the roof of the mouth (soft palate), tonsils, and the base of the tongue.

 - Hypopharynx: Includes the area of the pharynx below the oropharynx down to the esophagus.

 - Larynx: Includes the voice box (larynx), which is located just below the pharynx, and the epiglottis, which is a flap of tissue that prevents saliva and food from entering the trachea when you swallow.

 - Sinuses(frontal, ethmoid, maxillary, sphenoid) and salivary glands (major and minor glands).

 - Parts of the ear(external auditory canal, middle, and inner ear).